Mar

 Generally, there are two types of backups used with databases technologies like MongoDB:

-During logical backups using client API, the data gets read from the server and returned back to the same API which will be serialized and written into respective “.bson”, “.json”, or “.csv” backup files on disk depending upon the type of backup utilities used.
+During the logical backups, using client API, the data gets read from the server and returned back to the same API, which will be serialized and written into respective “.bson”, “.json” or “.csv” backup files on disk depending upon the type of backup utilities used.

-MongoDB offers the below utility to take logical backups:
+MongoDB offers the below utility to take the logical backups

 mongodump --host=mongodb1.example.net --port=27017 --username=user --authenticationDatabase=admin --db=demo --collection=events --out=/opt/backup/mongodump-2011-10-24

-Also, you should use “–oplog” to take the incremental data while the backup still running, and we can specify “–oplog” with mongodump.
-Keep in mind that it won’t work with –db and –collection since it will only work for entire database backups.
+Also, you should use “–oplog” to take the incremental data while the backup is still running.
+We can specify “–oplog” with mongodump.
+Keep in mind that it won’t work with –db and –collection since it will only work for entire databases backups

 mongodump --host=mongodb1.example.net --port=27017 --username=user --authenticationDatabase=admin --oplog --out=/opt/backup/mongodump-2011-10-24

-1. It can take the backup at a more granular level like a specific database or a collection which will be helpful during restoration.
+- It can take the backup at a more granular level, like a specific database or a collection which will be helpful during restoration.

-1. As it reads all data it can be slow and will require disk reads too for databases that are larger than the RAM available for the WT cache.
-The WT cache pressure increases which slows down the performance.
+- As it reads all data, it can be slow and will require disk reads too for databases that are larger than the RAM available for the WT cache—the WT cache pressure increases, which slows down the performance.

-2. It doesn’t capture the index data into the metadata backup file due to which while restoring, all the indexes have to be built again after the collection data is reinserted.
-This will be done in one pass through the collection after the inserts have finished, so it can add a lot of time for big collection restores..
+- It doesn’t capture the index data in the metadata backup file.
+Thus while restoring, all the indexes have to be built again for each collection after the collection has been reinserted.
+This will be done serially in one pass through the collection after the inserts have finished, which can add a lot of time for big collection restores.

-Note: It is always advisable to use secondary servers for backups to avoid unnecessary performance degradation from Primary node.
+Best practice tip: It is always advisable to use secondary servers for backups to avoid unnecessary performance degradation on the PRIMARY node.

-As we have different types of environment setups, we should be approaching each one of them as below.
+As we have different types of environment setups, we should approach each one of them like below.

-Since we are discussing distributed database system like shard cluster, we should also keep in mind to have consistency in our backups at a point in time (Replica sets backups using mongodump are generally consistent using “–oplog”).
+Since we are discussing distributed database systems like sharded clusters, we should also keep in mind that we want to have consistency in our backups at a point in time. ( Replica sets backups using mongodump are generally consistent using “–oplog” )

-Let’s discuss this scenario where the application is still writing data and cannot be stopped because of business reasons.
-Now, even if we take backups of the config server and each shard separately, at some point in time, the backup will finish at different times because of data volume, load, etc. Hence, while restoring there might be some inconsistencies occurring because of the same reason.
+Let’s discuss this scenario where the application is still writing data and cannot be stopped for business reasons.
+Even if we take a backup of the config server and each shard separately, the backups of each shard will finish at different times because of data volume, data distribution, load, etc. Hence, while restoring, some inconsistencies might occur for the same reason.

 Mongorestore: Restores dump files created by “mongodump”.
-Index recreation will take place once the data is restored which causes to use additional memory resources and time.
+Index recreation will take place only after the data is restored, which causes the use of additional memory resources and time.

 mongorestore --host=mongodb1.example.net --port=27017 --username=user --password --authenticationDatabase=admin --db=demo --collection=events /opt/backup/mongodump-2011-10-24/events.bson